mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 while in the second picture it appears distorted.
 This is ikely to happen because in the first picture the subject is facing the camera which is a pose closer to the zero pose (subject facing the camera in resting pose).
 In the second picture the subject is facing away from the camera so the resulting prediction requires a 180 degrees rotation from the rest pose.
 In these cases the L<sub>verts</sub> and L<sub>pose</sub> optimisation take over the L<sub>gan</sub> loss optimisation so the poses produced look unrealistic.
-This is due to the uncontrained nature of the SMPL parameters prediction, especially by three issues:
+This is due to the unconstrained nature of the SMPL parameters prediction, especially by three issues:

 - There is a mismatch between the 3D pose points used in the H3.6M dataset and the 3D pose point of the SMPL model. this means that the hip-joints could not be used as ground truths.
 These joints are vital to make sure that the predicted poses have correct orientation.